 Meeting sacred medicines of Peru

-Following my curiosity and long time interest about entheogens and traveling to South America, I have been fortunate for being able to study and work with Ayahuasca mostly under guidance of Diego Palma and Don Bechin Vargas, accompanying meaningful moments of travellers from around the world, trying to heal and transform their lives.
-My own process mostly consisted of studying the sacred medicine directly from the plants, in ceremonies, retreats and dietas.
+Following my curiosity and long time interest about entheogens and traveling to South America, I have been fortunate for being able to study and work with Ayahuasca, mostly under guidance of ayahausqueros Diego Palma and Don Bechin Vargas.
+For years I have been assisting work of plant guides and accompanying inner work of travellers from around the world, adventuring in healing and transforming themselves in a non-conventional way.
+My personal process mostly consisted of studying these ancestral medicines directly, in practice, during the ceremonies, retreats and dietas.

-While serving as a facilitator in Sacred Valley and Amazon, I observed how people were taking home powerful insights, “teachings from astral, ascended masters” and the plant spirits themselves about nature of human suffering, causes for destructive habits or “just” a clear message that one needs to go back home and start hugging their closest ones.
-Then some and not few, have taken home an open question – “And now what?”, “How do I live with this?” or “Is this normal that now things are more difficult?”.
-Apparently and unfortunately it could be, however there are other possibilities.
+While serving as a facilitator in Sacred Valley and Amazon, I witnessed people taking home powerful insights, inspired by possibilities of change, revelations and newly acquired wisdom or “just” a clear message that one needs to go back home and start hugging their closest ones.
+Also it was not uncommon for some to take home questions like – “What now?”, “How do I live with this?” or “Why some things became more difficult?”.
+Well, unfortunately, the degree of frustration sometimes may increase, as the process with plants creates new movement and bring new variables into play.

 About Ayahuasca Prajna